 Some explanation seems to be wanted how this was at all possible.
 How could unemployment of persons in the fourth quarter of their employable age rise so tremendously in a country where employment protection legislation favours employees of older age and with longer tenure?
 This can only be explained by the unique German way of early retirement.
-A basic comprehension of this pattern will also be needed in order to understand the statistical analysis in chapters 4 through 6.
+A basic comprehension of this pattern will also be needed in order to understand the statistical analysis in the later chapters.